surg0r/steg/README.md

 dependencies bitcoin (pybitcointools), PIL
 (sudo pip install bitcoin, sudo pip install PIL)

-The steg.py file has two classes, Steg_in and Steg_out:
+The steg.py file has a single class to instantiate Steg():

-Steg_in()
+It contains two functions, encode and decode:

+encode(file, data)
-Steg_in takes a filename arg an image file and it contains the function steg_in(data) which takes data and inserts it into the image file by altering the least significant bit of the R palette value from the r,g,b tuple of each consecutive pixel until the data is inserted.
+takes data string (e.g. private key) as an argument and inserts it into the image file by altering the least significant bit of the R palette value from the r,g,b tuple of each consecutive pixel until the data is inserted.
-To convert a hexadecimal random private key representation to a wif format key then you can call the function wif_private_key(key)
+To convert a hexadecimal random private key representation to a wif format key you may call the function wif_private_key(key).

-Steg_out()
+The string is encoded with a 4 byte sha256(data) checksum appended and a string length byte prepended.

+data = decode(optional file arg)
-This class opens by default output.png but supplying a file alters input image.
+By default opens output.png but can be overridden by supplying different name.
-It contains the function steg_out() and returns the supplied number of bits of data from the image.
-The default setting is to remove 408 bits unless otherwise instructed - this is because a WIF private key is 51 bytes and 408 bits in length.

-Improvements to make:

-1) explicit handling of 'hex', 'wif' and 'bip38' keys.

-2) implement a checksum on data extraction..
+It returns the decoded string and confirms data integrity by checksum.

+Improvements..

-3) implement redundancy so that a lossy output file (with compression such as a jpg) can be used as opposed say a png..
+1) implement redundancy so that a lossy output file (with compression such as a jpg) can be used as opposed say a png or other lossless medium..